TiedemannLab/sciCNV/README.md

 # README FILE

-## This file provides an overview of the Tiedemann Lab scRNA-seq analysis pipeline that includes:
+## This file provides an overview of the Tiedemann Lab scRNA-seq normalization and inferred CNV pipeline that includes:
 - scRNA-seq RTAM data normalization
 - Single-cell Inferred Copy Number Variation (sciCNV)
 - Quality control (QC)
 - visualization of results

+## The pipeline enables profiling of RNA and DNA copy number in the same cells, and thus permits direct examination of the influence of genomic CNV on gene expression and cellular programs.
+The analysis can be performed on thousands of cells, and thus can capture intra-tumor heterogeneity.
+It requires only scRNA-seq data.

 ## Reference